Montgomery County Appeals Attorney

 Schedule Your Free Consultation with an Experienced Criminal Appeals Attorney in Pennsylvania

 Are you seeking a criminal defense appeal?
-Suppose you have been wrongfully convicted or received an excessively harsh sentence on a criminal charge in Montgomery County or throughout Southeastern Pennsylvania.
+Do you feel you’ve been wrongly or unfairly convicted of a crime?
+Have you received an excessively harsh sentence on a criminal charge in Montgomery County or throughout Southeastern Pennsylvania.
 In that case, you may be unsure of your legal possibilities for appeal.
+Even if you don’t know if this is the right path for you, obtain legal advice from a qualified criminal appeals attorney in Pennsylvania to help you make the best decision for your situation.

-Our appeals attorneys at Rubin, Glickman, Steinberg & Gifford, P.C. can uncover all potential grounds for an appeal in your case and work tirelessly to see your flawed conviction overturned.
+Our criminal defense lawyers at Rubin, Glickman, Steinberg & Gifford, P.C. uncover all potential grounds for an appeal in your case and work tirelessly to see your flawed conviction overturned.
 With over 270 cumulative years of experience litigating a broad spectrum of complicated issues for our valued clients in criminal defense, you can rest assured that we have the skills and familiarity with appellate work that many criminal defense attorneys do not possess.
-To schedule a free consultation with an experienced appeals lawyer, call 215-822-7575 or complete a contact form.
+To schedule a free consultation with an experienced appeals lawyer, call 215-798-7081 or complete a contact form.

 We are located right off Route 309, in Colmar, Hatfield Township, and offer free and convenient parking.
 We also have an office located in Newtown, PA, and can meet with you at your home or hospital if you cannot travel.
 Get in touch today!